uniwebcms/framework/README.md

 ## Why Uniweb Framework?

-### For Developers

-**Build plug-and-play foundations.** Create a Foundation and deploy it across multiple sites.
+**Build plug-and-play Foundations.** Create a Foundation and deploy it across multiple sites.
 When you update components, all connected sites benefit automatically (controlled by per-site versioning policy).

 **Standard React workflow.** Use any packages, styles, or tools you prefer.
 The Framework scaffolds a normal React project – no vendor lock-in.

 **Optional schemas unlock powerful features.** Add component schemas for your user-facing components:

-- The local build process uses the component schemas to validate front matter options
+- The local build process uses the component schemas to validate frontmatter options
-- The Uniweb App uses a foundation's schema to integrate its exposed components as native building blocks in its visual editor
+- The Uniweb App uses a Foundation's schema to integrate its exposed components as native building blocks in its visual editor

 ### The Power of Specialization